vo-olb/KGMem/README.md

    ```
    python server.py
    ```
-   - This command will prepare the project, including running ``npm install``, ``npm run build``, and other necessary setup steps.
+   - This command will prepare the project, including running ``npm install``, ``npm run build``, and other necessary preparation steps.

 ### Access
 Once the server is running, open your browser and navigate to:
 ```
 http://127.0.0.1:5000
 ```
+if you are running it at local.
 The homepage includes instructions for using the assistant.

 ## Future Improvements